-I checked in at my usual all-inclusive resort pick in Negril to get ready for the event series.
+I checked in at a West End resort pick in Negril to get ready for the event series.
 Leading up to the anticipated main event was registrations, packet collections, and a pasta party.
 The registration and package collection centres provided participants with branded drawstring bags filled with goodies including:

 - Race bib with timekeeping microchip